rybafish/rybafish.github.io/sqlconsole.md

 This option puts comma-separated list of column names into current position of the cursor in SQL console.
 Clipboard is not used during this operation.
 It might be useful while composing SQL statement based on something like select * from ...

+By default column names are upper-cased, I prefer lower-case when possible, there is a setting [lowercase-columns](https://www.rybafish.net/config#lowercase-columns) for that.
+When required (special characters, different case letters, etc), column names will be double-quoted according to SQL standard.

 <a name="generatefilter" />
 ## Generate Filter Condition

-When you do free-style investigation it is often required to focus on particular subset of the result, meaning some filter conditions.
+When you do free-style investigation it is often required to focus on particular subset of the result.
 Let's execute the same query:

 ![Example Query](https://www.rybafish.net/img/sql_10_query.png)

-There is data on two ports 30003 and 30007 but let's say we are only interested in port number 30003.
-That meants we need to add `where port = 30003` to this statement but instead typing the full where clause we will only type 'where ' and right-mouse-click on any cell containing the required value (port 30003) and select **Generate Filter Condition** option.
-The condition `port = 30003`will be insetred at cursor position.
+There is data on two ports 30003 and 30007 available but let's say we are only interested in port number 30003.
+That means we need to add `where port = 30003` to this statement but instead typing the full where clause we will only type 'where ' and right-mouse-click on any cell containing the required value (port 30003) and select **Generate Filter Condition** option.
+The rest of condition `port = 30003` will be insetred at cursor position.

 What is nice about this option - it keeps the clopboart intact and you can combine several columns.
-If you select time and port cells before using it the generated condition will be something like
+If you select time and port cells before using it - the generated condition will be something like
 ```sql
 time = '2022-06-29 09:01:26.517' and port = 30003
 ```
-Literals or timestamp columns will be quoted, сonjunction ('and') used to combine values.
+Literals or timestamp columns will be quoted, сonjunction ("and") used to combine values.

 You still need to type 'where' manually.